Kyleetd/Snake-Game/README.md

-# Avatar the Last Airbender Trivia

-## *Quiz your Knowledge*
+# Snake

+## *A Game*
 #
 **Project Description**

-The application will create a game that quizzes the users' knowledge of the TV show Avatar the Last Airbender (ATLA).
-Fans of the show can use the quiz for fun or to compete with other fans since their scores will be logged in to a leaderboard.
-The project is of interest to me becuase ATLA was my all-time favourite show growing up.
-Thus, I think it will be fun to integrate a childhood interest with a professional interest in a technical project.
+The application will create a game that simulates a snake slithering around a board.
+The user controls the snake's movements and must prevent it from hitting the board boundaries and running into itself.
+The snake gets longer by eating apples that spawn on random locations on the board.
+The goal of the game is to eat as many apples as possible.

 ## *User Stories*
-- As a user, I want to choose my favourite character to play with
+- As a user, I want to choose options from a main menu: start game, quit game, or view leaderboard.
-- As a user, I want to test my knowledge of the show *Avatar the Last Airbender* by selecting answers to questions
+- As a user, I want to play the game by changing the direction of the snake.
-- As a user, I want to play the game until I win by answering all of the questions or lose all my lives
+- As a user, I want my score and name to be uploaded on the leaderboard if it is in the top ten best scores.
-- As a user, I want to be able to add my score to the leaderboard and compare my score to my previous attempts along with other people's attempts
+- As a user, I want to check the top ten scores on the leaderboard.